 "As to fees, if your business pays you well on the whole, I would not be uneasy about making absolutely the most of it.
-To live comfortably all one's life, is better than to man is not mentioned, so that there is then no point to the story.

-" make a very large fortune towards the end " of it."
+To live comfortably all one's life, is better than to make a very large fortune towards the end of it."

-In another letter not dated, but written in In one version of this story, the visit of Dr. Darwin to the
+In another letter not dated, but written in